 The allergens may range from shampoos, plants, lawn pesticides, household cleaners, and more.

-If you suspect that a specific material or substance is causing an allergic reaction to your German Shepherd, consider removing it entirely from your household.
+If you suspect a specific material or substance is causing an allergic reaction to your German Shepherd, consider removing it entirely from your household.

 Mold can be hazardous to any living creature, and your German Shepherd is no exception.
 Mold causes various types of illness, and some mold spores cause serious health complications or even death.